+- God's love compels our love.

-If you follow Jesus, then you could be thinking, "Ok, how does Christmas Love apply to my life?"
-This leads to the second part of the main point: who grants people God's love to share in the world for all eternity future.
-As we live the life he's given us, and look forward to Jesus (Love) returning again, I think we should contemplate 1 John 4:9-11: 9 In this the love of God was made manifest among us, that God sent his only Son into the world, so that we might live through him.
+1 John 4:9-11: 9 In this the love of God was made manifest among us, that God sent his only Son into the world, so that we might live through him.
 10 In this is love, not that we have loved God but that he loved us and sent his Son to be the propitiation for our sins.
 11 Beloved, if God so loved us, we also ought to love one another.
-11 John is here simply reiterating what I just stated.
+10 John is here simply reiterating what I just stated.
 The love of God was made manifest among us.
 How was it on display?
 Through Jesus.
 And Jesus satisfied the justice of God on the cross.
 Then John said God's love is further emphasized because God didn't love us because we loved him.
 He loved us first, most and best!
 Therefore, John says, since God loved us in this way, we should love one another.